 Hunting at Parker River National Wildlife Refuge represents both a traditional recreational use and serves as an important wildlife management tool.
 All hunters are required to adhere to state and federal regulations.
-Trapping, baiting, and hunting dogs are not allowed at the refuge.
+Hunting units A, B, C, and D are archery only for hunting big game, small game, and furbearers.
+Hunting dogs are permitted only when assisting with waterfowl hunting and retrieval.
+Trapping and baiting are never allowed at the refuge.

 As part of Parker River NWR's comprehensive wildlife management plan, an annual two-day, permit-only deer hunt is offered for shotguns and muzzleloaders.
 This hunt takes place on the 1,400-acre Plum Island section of the refuge (map)(regulations).
 Applications must be submitted through the RecAccess site between September 1st and September 30th, and winners are chosen through a randomized lottery.